GARLIC: GPT-Augmented Reinforcement Learning with Intelligent Control for Vehicle Dispatching: Experiments

 \section{Experiments}

 This section conducts extensive experiments using 2 real-world datasets to evaluate the effectiveness of \name.
 We first introduce the experimental settings.
 Next, we compare \name\ with representative baselines.
-Finally, the ablation study and a case study are introduced to illustrate our framework better.
-More experiments are detailed in the Appendix.
+Finally, the ablation study and a case study are introduced.